Dev-digitalgarda/wp-miogest-sync/README.md

    - `views/contact-agent-modal.php`

 Almost all the modifications were about the fact that **resideo expected images to be attachments, local saved in the worpress site**.
 Instead, the photos are saved **by url provided by miogest**, so some little changes about that have been made by the first programmer.
 The other modification was done after the **thumbnail fix**, in practice, the first image is a thumbnail that should be removed in some places of the resideo plugin.

+**Note:** The resideo theme itself should not be edited, but it was the only way found to edit the gallery and make it support videos.
+In that folder, there are just the changed files, so during the migration in the production environment, this folder should be copied onto the old one, without deleting the old one.

 ### Plugin